gwenjo/mario-memory/README.md

     https://github.com/code-sketch/memory-game/blob/master/video-11/scripts.js

 ### Media
-•   The photographs I used for this memory game were obtained from [Pexels](https://www.pexels.com/) I’ve used photos from different photographers such as;
+The photographs I used for this memory game were obtained from [Pexels](https://www.pexels.com/) I’ve used photos from different photographers such as;

-Front Face cards
+Front cards
 -   Ethan Brooke (koala.jpg)
 -   Elianne Dipp (whale.jpg)
 -   Laura the Explaura (panda.jpg)